On Downwinding: You’re Not Surfing

 Looking for an ocean ski?
 Check out the surfski comparison chart!

-Mako 6 Fiberglass Review – by Wesley Echols
+Mako XT Review – by Wesley Echols